mattosaurus/PgpCore/README.md

 # Azure Function Example
 If you want a (basic) example of how you can use an Azure Function to encrypt/decrypt from Azure Blob Storage I've created a sample project [here](https://github.com/mattosaurus/PgpEncrypt).

+# Performance
+By default encrypted files are armoured.
+[It is suggested](https://github.com/mattosaurus/PgpCore/pull/312#issuecomment-2931559301) that for larger files this is disabled as it can significantly increase the file size and processing time.
+To disable armouring set the `armour` property to `false`.

 ## Methods

 * [Generate Key](#generate-key)